Home » computer engineering » Understanding the Basics of Number System Conversion

 Converting Decimal to Binary, Octal, and Hexadecimal

-The method used for the conversion of decimal number into other number systems is often done using the ‘remainder’ method.
-This method involves the following steps:
+The method used for the conversion of decimal number into other number systems is often done using the remainder method.
+This method follows a simple sequence of steps that gradually reduce the decimal value until no division remains possible.
+During each step the remainder produced from division becomes part of the final converted number.

 1. Divide the decimal number by the base of the target number system.
 That is, to convert decimal to binary, divide the decimal number with 2 (the base of binary number system), 8 for octal, and 16 for hexadecimal.